As parents, it’s our duty and responsibility to keep our children safe.

 The Anti Lost Wrist Link goes around your wrist and your child’s.
 The connecting cord stretches to give your child about 8 feet of space so it’s less restrictive than holding hands but still keeps your child close by.

-Another popular choice is a backpack harness and leash combo.
+Another popular choice if your child is a flight risk is a backpack harness and leash combo.

 Being able to swim could be the difference between life and death.
 Although it usually takes kids with ASD longer to learn how to swim, it’s an important skill to have.

-Many community pools offer special programs for individuals with additions needs like autism.
+Many community pools and YMCA locations offer special programs for individuals with special needs like autism.
 Often, these programs provide your child with 1:1 instruction, rather than a group.
 These programs are usually offered at low or no cost.

 Take some time to check with local pools and community centers near you to find the best program for your child.
 Google “Special Needs Swimming Lessons in (Your city).